iOS 16: Everything you need to know

 iOS 16, the next OS upgrade for the iPhone, was the most talked-about topic during the WWDC 2022 Keynote.
 The new version brings many features, prioritizing personalization and sharing the most.
-In this article, we go over all the changes that Apple showcased at the Keynote and some of the other tinier modifications that will enhance your user experience when the OS becomes publicly available.
+In this article, we go over all the changes that Apple showcased at the Keynote and some minor modifications that will enhance your user experience now that the OS update is publicly available.

 Release Date